asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 ## European regions and availability of COVID-19 data

+The table below shows the national regional classifications that correspond to NUTS tables.
+Number of regions for each NUTS level are given in brackets and the NUTS level at which the data is available is highlighted in bold.
+For smaller countries, NUTS 0 and NUTS 1 are the same administrative regions.

 | Country (NUTS 0) | Code | NUTS 1 | NUTS 2 | NUTS 3 | LAU |
 | --- | --- | --- | --- | --- | --- |
 | Austria | AT  | Gruppen von Bundesländern (3) | Bundesländer (9) | **Bezirke (35)** | Gemeniden (2096) |